Lower Dolpo Trek

 Porter

-During the Lower Dolpo Trek, the porters will be your unsung heroes removing physical strain during the journey.
+During the Lower Dolpo Circuit Trek, the porters will be your unsung heroes removing physical strain during the journey.
 If you are taking this journey, you should hire a local porter to lighten your load.

 The porters of NTE are well-adjusted at navigating the rugged terrain of Dolpo and have a deep knowledge of the region and its traditions.
 As a matter of fact, engaging a porter during this trek is a practical choice as with their help, you can maintain a steady journey and enjoy the majestic views without being bogged down by your heavy packs.